hamimraavi/dyscover/README.md

 # dyscover

-This api provides the list of restaurants in the given location.
-The location is provided via a query parameter in the url.
-The result is returned as a Json response.
+This API provides the list of restaurants in the given location.
+The location is provided via a query parameter in the URL.
+The result is returned as a JSON response.
-The sample url is:

-/api/search/?q=connaught%20place

 # API Documentation